Fat, Sweaty Southerner in a White Suit

 - Big Boss from C.O.P.S..

-- Piggish Captain Planet villain Hoggish Greedley usually preferred the army fatigue look, but appeared in a white suit on occasion.
+- Piggish villain Hoggish Greedley usually preferred the army fatigue look, but appeared in a white suit on occasion.

-- He had a grandfather, Don Porkaloin, who played this trope to the hilt.
+- He has a grandfather, Don Porkaloin, who played this trope to the hilt.

 - One episode of Saturday Supercade, the Donkey Kong cartoon, "Mississippi Madness", has someone named Colonel Culpepper as the main antagonist, who plans to steal a jewel.